 Benefits of Salesforce and Google BigQuery connection

 Salesforce is a CRM giant that provides services for most business processes.
-Google BigQuery is manageable and scalable serverless technology set designed to meet modern demand challenges of petabyte-scale data storage, networking, and sub-second query response times.
+Google BigQuery is a manageable and scalable serverless technology set designed to meet modern demand challenges of petabyte-scale data storage, networking, and sub-second query response times.

 Google BigQuery and Salesforce integration combines the best Salesforce and BigQuery capabilities: